IBM/ibm-spectrum-scale-daaa/core/python/README.md

 If the script was called with provide a content file = yes and it is a prefetch action, it copies the file list as `content.txt` file into the provided fileset root directory.
 If it was for a evict action, it empties the `content.txt` file.

 **Output:**
-If requested, an updated `content.txt` file is copied into the provided fileset root directory.
+If requested (see `daaa.ini`), an updated `content.txt` file is copied into the provided fileset root directory.